Warm Homes Campaign

 We are in the midst of a cold homes crisis.

-NEA’s vision is that ‘no one is living in fuel poverty’, but as we launch our Warm Homes Campaign we are warning that at the current level of delivery and funding this won’t happen in the average lifetime of a baby born today.
+NEA’s vision is that ‘no one is living in fuel poverty’, but as we launched our Warm Homes Campaign in November, we warned that at the current level of delivery and funding this won’t happen in the average lifetime of a baby born today.

 Without action she could suffer a number of significant health problems as she grows up.

-We will also be highlighting some of the excellent work undertaken by our members and partners to tackle fuel poverty at a local level.
+We also highlighted some of the excellent work undertaken by our members and partners to tackle fuel poverty at a local level.

 Free downloadable resources are available for practitioners working to help households in fuel poverty.
 Visit www.nea.org.uk/advice